-When looking at the entire Camp Chef line of pellet grills, I’m partial to the Camp Chef SmokePro DLX.
-Plain and simple, it just has everything you want to see in a pellet grill.
+When looking at the entire Camp Chef line of pellet grills, I’m partial to the Camp Chef Woodwind WiFi with Sidekick.
+Plain and simple, it just has everything you want to see in a pellet grill plus some.

 With this cooker you can definitely grill, sear, roast, bake, and smoke low and slow all on the same unit.
-The SmokePro DLX also has a retractable deflector plate which can help facilitate air and smoke flow optimally depending on which type of food you’re cooking, and how you’re cooking it.
+The Woodwind also has a retractable deflector plate which allows you to switch back and forth between indirect heat and direct grilling over an open flame.

-The built in control panel features an LED display where you can easily set your temperature and control all aspects of your cook.
-This grill also comes with two probe thermometers that can (and should) be used to measure the internal temperature of your meat while it cooks.
+The built in control panel features a sleek LED display where you can easily set your temperature and control all aspects of your cook.
+This grill also comes with four probe thermometers that can (and should) be used to measure the internal temperature of your meat while it cooks.

 The best part?
 The price point of this grill is hard to beat – as far as bang for your buck goes, and what you’re getting here, this is one of the best value picks across most any type of grill.